Where are these products implemented?

 Torches

-Torches are similar to heat guns in that they both project heat with the main difference being that torches actually use a flame rather than heated air.
+Torches are similar to heat guns in that they both project heat, with the main difference being that torches actually use a flame rather than heated air.
 That may sound as if they do the same thing, but I assure you, they do not.
 The flame a torch uses carries different properties than that of heated air and as such offers different abilities.
-For one, a torch can be concentrated more directly whereas a heat gun will cover a wider surface area.
+For one, a torch can be concentrated more directly, whereas a heat gun will cover a wider surface area.
 It all boils down to the specific applications you have in mind.

 Ultra-torch heat tools

-These heat tools are the only ones that require direct contact with a material in order to work properly and for good reason.
+These heat tools are the only ones that require direct contact with a material in order to work properly, and for good reason.
 Ultra-torch heat tools are often used to solder, pinpoint heat, and even remove surface components.
-One of the best aspects of this type of tool the numerous attachments that you can add to the front of the tool.
+One of the best aspects of this type of tool is the numerous attachments that you can add to the front of the tool.
 Each one offers a unique ability and helps to make this tool even more versatile.
-To see the attachments for these tools, just click (here).
+To see the attachments for these tools, just click here.

 How hot can these tools get?

-What kinds of jobs can these tools handle?
+What kinds of jobs can torches handle?

-Why choose Pacer Group?
+Why choose Pacer?

-Pacer Group has spent over forty years in the wire and cable industry and has used to time to become a trusted partner to major boat builders and everyday boaters alike.
+Pacer has spent over forty years in the wire and cable industry and has used to time to become a trusted partner to major boat builders and everyday boaters alike.
 In that time, we have cultivated a catalog of the highest caliber, making sure to only include the best of the best.
 Each product we offer has undergone a series of tests to ensure it meets our high standards.
 You can rest assured knowing that each tool you see here has been tested and then tested again.
-When you see Pacer Group on your products, you know that you have quality.
+When you see Pacer on your products, you know that you have quality.